maheshadba/azure-cosmosdb-workshop/what-is-cosmosdb.md

 - You provision a specific type of database for each CosmosDB instance
   - One CosmosDB instance does not offer all five DB types!
-  - Similar model to Azure HDInsight
+  - This is a similar model to Azure HDInsight (Spark, Hadoop, HBase, Storm, Kafka, etc.)

 - Programming APIs
   - SQL and Table